-Prof. Kay earned his BA with high honors and Phi Beta Kappa from Oberlin College, where he received the R.H.
+Prof. Joshua B. Kay, '08, is a clinical assistant professor of law and director of the Veterans Legal Clinic.
+He also has taught extensively in the Child Advocacy Law Clinic and Child Welfare Appellate Clinic.
+Prof. Kay has litigated numerous cases in trial courts, the Michigan Court of Appeals, and the Michigan Supreme Court.
+His primary interests center around the intersection of disability and various civil legal issues, including family law and child protection.
+He earned his BA with high honors and Phi Beta Kappa from Oberlin College, where he received the R.H.
 Stetson Award in Psychology and Psychobiology.
 He then earned his MA and PhD in psychology from the University of Michigan, where he was a Regents' Fellow.
-Prior to earning his JD, cum laude, from the University of Michigan Law School, he served as an assistant professor of physical medicine and rehabilitation at the University of Michigan Medical School, where he studied the effects of pediatric disability and was an attending psychologist and member of the ethics committee at C.S.
+Prior to earning his JD, cum laude, from Michigan Law, he served as an assistant professor of physical medicine and rehabilitation at the University of Michigan Medical School, where he studied the cognitive and developmental impacts of pediatric traumatic brain injury and was an attending psychologist and member of the ethics committee at C.S.
 Mott Children's Hospital.
 He also taught courses in clinical assessment and supervised the clinical work of graduate students in the Department of Psychology.
-During law school, Prof. Kay received the International Achievement Summit Award and the Craig Spangenberg Oral Advocacy Award.
-After law school, he joined Michigan Protection and Advocacy Service as a Skadden Fellow, receiving a Certificate of Appreciation for his representation of parents with disabilities in child welfare matters from the University of Michigan Council for Disability Concerns.
+After law school, Prof. Kay joined Michigan Protection and Advocacy Service as a Skadden Fellow, receiving a certificate of appreciation for his representation of parents with disabilities in child welfare matters from the University of Michigan Council for Disability Concerns.